 ii.)
 Competitors may not buy, barter, or pool fishing locations from any person, including the hiring of guides, within 30 days prior to the event for use during any competition day.

-b.
-Deposits: Anglers may secure their position by paying a non-refundable deposit of $900.00 (three events) in a division.
-The remaining balance of entry fee is due on or before January 25, 2021, no exceptions.

 c.
+Deposits: Beginning at 8:00 am CST on October 18, 2022, anglers may secure their position by paying a non-refundable deposit of $900.00 (three events) in a division.
+The remaining balance of the entry fee is due on or before January 25, 2023, with no exceptions.

-Waiting List: If an event has more than 150 entries, a waiting list will be available.
-Open positions for an event will be filled from this list beginning January 26, 2021.
+e.
+Waiting List: Priority entry will be given to package and deposit entries.
+If an event has more than 150 entries, a waiting list will be established.
+Open positions for an event will be filled from this list beginning January 26, 2023.
 Anglers not getting a position will have their entry fee returned.

 4. MEDIA COMMENTS, PUBLIC ATTACKS: